Test Runner (Twister)

 4. Depending on the nature of the test, an identifier can consist of at least two sections:

-• Ztest tests: The individual testcases in the ztest testsuite will be concatenated to identifier in the testcase.yaml file generating unique identifiers for every testcase in the suite.
+• Ztest tests: The individual test cases in the ztest testsuite will be concatenated by dot (.) to the identifier in the testcase.yaml file generating unique identifiers for every test case in the suite.

-• Standalone tests and samples: This type of test should at least have 3 sections in the test identifier in the testcase.yaml (or sample.yaml) file.
-The last section of the name shall signify the test itself.
+• Standalone tests and samples: This type of test should at least have 3 sections concatnated by dot (.) in the test scenario identifier in the testcase.yaml (or sample.yaml) file.
+The last section of the name shall signify the test case itself.

-Test cases are written using the YAML syntax and share the same structure as samples.
-The following is an example test with a few options that are explained in this document.
+The following is an example test configuration with a few options that are explained in this document.

 tests: